MohammadDehghan/DMTC/README.md

 - [ ]

 ## Contact:
-If you have any questions which can not find in Google, Feel free to contact us via Gmail m.dehghan9975@gmail.com.
+If you have any questions which can not find in Google, feel free to contact us via m.dehghan9975@gmail.com.

 ## Acknowledgements